Quantum Techniques for Stochastic Mechanics: The master equation

 In Section \ref{sec:2} we explained the rate equation of a stochastic Petri net.
 But now let's get serious: let's see what's \emph{stochastic}---that is, random--- about a stochastic Petri net.
 For this we need to forget the rate equation (temporarily) and learn about the `master equation'.
 This is where ideas from quantum field theory start showing up!

 A Petri net has a bunch of {\bf species} and a bunch of {\bf transitions}.
 Here's an example we've already seen, from chemistry:

 The species are in yellow, the transitions in blue.
-A {\bf labelling} of our Petri net is a way of having some number of {\bf things} of each species.
-We can draw these things as little black dots:

-In this example there are only 0 or 1 things of each species: we've got one atom of carbon, one molecule of oxygen, one molecule of sodium hydroxide, one molecule of hydrochloric acid, and nothing else.
+A {\bf labelling} of our Petri net is a way of having some number of things of each species.
+We can draw these things as little black dots, often called {\bf tokens}: In this example there are only 0 or 1 things of each species: we've got one atom of carbon, one molecule of oxygen, one molecule of sodium hydroxide, one molecule of hydrochloric acid, and nothing else.
 But in general, we can have any natural number of things of each species.

 In a stochastic Petri net, the transitions occur randomly as time passes.
-For example, as time passes we could see a sequence of transitions like this:
+For example, as time passes we might see a sequence of transitions like this:

 Each time a transition occurs, the number of things of each species changes in an obvious way.